There are always very tiny problems in home theaters that we usually miss out on.

 There are three possible causes of this problem.

 Speakers connected to the receiver are consuming more power than the power capability of the receiver.

 check if the receiver is capable of powering your speakers.

-Another possible cause of this problem might be that any two wires of connection with the receiver are in contact with each other. they will short the receiver. check at the back of the receiver and back of the TV and speakers and make sure that no two wires are in contact with each other.
+Another possible cause of this problem might be that any two wires of connection with the receiver are in contact with each other. they will short the receiver. check the back of the receiver and the back of the TV and speakers and make sure that no two wires are in contact with each other.

 Another possible cause may be that your receiver is now damaged and you should replace it with the new one.

 This might be because of faulty media sources like fire TV or gaming console or Apple TV.